kevindorma/PSVrelief/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The following lines of code are needed in a Jupyter Notebook (Julia shell) to pull the package from GitHub and use the package.
+The following lines of code are needed in a Jupyter Notebook (Julia shell) to pull the _unregistered_ package from GitHub and use the package.
 ~~~~
-Pkg.add("PSVrelief")
+Pkg.add(PackageSpec(url="https://github.com/kevindorma/PSVrelief"))
 using PSVrelief
 ~~~~